Nkuria/Car-shop/README.md

 Feel free to check the issues page.

+## Acknowledgments and licenses

 Show your support Give a ⭐️ if you like this project!

 Acknowledgments Hat tip to anyone whose code was used Inspiration etc

-📝 License This project is a aolo project of a microverse student.
+📝 License This project is a solo project of a microverse student.
 All rights are reserved for and Nick.